Lipan language: Distribution

-In Mexico, Lipan is traditionally spoken in some native communities in the states of Coahuila and Chihuahua: In Coahuila is mainly spoken in Los Lirios and San Antonio de Alanzas in Arteaga Municipality, El Remolino and Zaragoza in Zaragoza Municipality, Sierra de Santa Rosa de Lima and Múzquiz in Múzquiz Municipality and the cities of Sabinas and Saltillo.
-In Chihuahua is mainly spoken in Ciudad Juarez, the city of Chihuahua and other native towns.
+In Mexico, Lipan is traditionally spoken in some native communities in the states of Coahuila and Chihuahua: In Coahuila it was mainly spoken in Los Lirios and San Antonio de Alanzas in Arteaga Municipality, El Remolino and Zaragoza in Zaragoza Municipality, Sierra de Santa Rosa de Lima and Múzquiz in Múzquiz Municipality and the cities of Sabinas and Saltillo.
+In Chihuahua it is mainly spoken in Ciudad Juarez, the city of Chihuahua and other native towns.

-Lipan is spoken in New Mexico in the Mescalero Reservation and in Texas near the Mexico-U.S. border.
+Lipan was spoken in New Mexico in the Mescalero Reservation and in Texas near the Mexico–U.S. border.